This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 In the Promotion console home page, you can:

-• backdate a particular promotion group’s start and end dates when it is not yet started
+• backdate a particular promotion group’s start and end dates when it has not yet started.

 To view and/or edit a promotion group,

-1. In the Promotions home page, click on the required promotion group.
+1. On the Promotions home page, click on the required promotion group.

 The promotion group overview and list of promotions appear: